Peneyra/MazeGame/README.md

 # MazeGame
-Building an excel maze game on Github
+Building an excel maze game on Github!